 And another has a complete change of style: a winter garden with plants and a running fountain.

-Our waiter and the cake counter staff even coped admirably with what will be known as the great 2022 strip incident.
+Our waiter and the cake counter staff even coped admirably with what will be known as the great strip incident of 2022.

-(My companion inadvertently ended up baring their entire upper body to the world when their t-shirt came off with their jumper.
+(My companion inadvertently ended up exposing their entire upper body to the world when their t-shirt came off with their jumper.
 Not an acceptable sight even in today’s Viennese coffee houses.)

 How to get to Sluka

-The location is about as central as it gets and just a short walk from Stephansdom cathedral.
-You pass it as you walk through the pedestrianised areas in the centre that everyone visits on their first trip to Vienna.
+The location is about as central as it gets and just a short walk from Stephansdom cathedral at one end of the street or the State Opera House at the other end.
+You pass it as you wander through the pedestrianised areas in the centre that everyone visits on their first trip to Vienna.

 Subway: the Kärntner Straße exit from Stephansplatz subway station (U1 and U3 lines) drops you almost outside the premises.